-This letter is to introduce our Field Experience student.
+This letter is to introduce our Practicum student.
 Students in our program complete the requirements for dual certification in General Education and Special Education on the early childhood, elementary school, middle school or secondary school level.

-Observing lessons modeled by master teachers and involved participation in the classroom with students, offer opportunities for theory to be applied in practice.
-An assigned Touro faculty member observes students at their placement locations to assist them with maximizing the benefits of their Field Experience course.
+Observing lessons modeled by master teachers and involved participation in the classroom with students, offers opportunity for theory to be applied in practice.
+Students must complete both Field Experience and Practicum courses.
+An assigned Touro faculty member observes students for observation lessons in the Practicum experience.
 We suggest that the cooperating teacher provide different opportunities depending on the developmental level of the student's program.
 Some suggestions follow:

-During the Field Experience phase of training
+During the Practicum phase of training

 - 1. The opportunity to observe lessons and discuss strategies - 2.
 The opportunity to plan lessons with the cooperating teacher and on his or her own - 3.
 The opportunity to become familiar with the grade curriculum, texts, resources, and school policies - 4.
-The opportunity to interact with students in a range of educational settings
+The opportunity to interact with students in a range of educational settings - 5.
+The opportunity to learn about and use instructional technology - 6.
+The opportunity to interact with students in a range of educational settings - 7.
+The opportunity to teach a gradually increasing number of lessons each week during the course of the semester - 8.
+The opportunity for feedback from the cooperating teacher as well as the Touro instructor on observations of the lessons taught

-In order to focus students in their observations and to document time spent in class, students have a number of forms to complete for their work in the Field Experience course.
-Please explain to your Field Experience student the daily routines you would like him or her to follow, absence policies, etc. Structure and guidance will maximize the effectiveness of this experience.
+In order to focus students on their observations and to document time spent in class, students have a number of forms to complete for their work in the Practicum courses.
+Please explain to your Practicum student the daily routine you would like him or her to follow, absence policies, etc. Structure and guidance will maximize the effectiveness of this experience.